Q: What makes the MBA Program unique?

 Q: How long will it take to complete the MBA program?

-A: The MBA degree is 36 credits, and on average, most students take between 2 ½ to 4 years to complete the program.
+A: Most students take between 2 ½ to 4 years to complete the program.
 Students have a maximum of seven (7) years allowed to complete the degree from the date of the student’s acceptance.

 Q: Are there any prerequisites to the program?